cc59chong/Data-Lake-with-Spark/README.md

 ```artist_id, name, location, lattitude, longitude```<br>
 * **time** - timestamps of records in songplays broken down into specific units<br>
 ```start_time, hour, day, week, month, year, weekday```<br>
+## Project Template
+Working on this project on your local computer, and then move on to the bigger dataset on AWS.<br>
+The project template includes 2 files:<br>
+`etl.py`- reads data from S3, processes that data using Spark, and writes them back to S3.<br>
+`dl.cfg`- contains the AWS credentials.<br>